 - Save Money: That’s the main aim!
 Reduce costs and increase productivity.
 Robots can work 24×7 for you compared to a human.
 The cost of automation can be expensive at the start, but it’s an investment for the long run.
 You also wouldn’t require paying for its health insurance!

 - Speed: As said above, machines will work 24×7 without asking for a rest.
 The speed at which a machine works reduces the production cycle of a product produced.
 This speed and consistency enable a unit to perform at maximum productivity.

-- Initial cost of installation: Having said that it will work 24×7 once installed, it is very expensive for installation.
+- The initial cost of installation: Having said that it will work 24×7 once installed, it is very expensive for installation.
 Being costly is at its place, but the software and training of personnel required to handle these machines can be an added cost as well.

 - Maintenance: Once installed and programmed, it wouldn’t only take electricity to work on.
 Take whatsoever machine, from your toaster to your car, it’ll require proper maintenance!
-Same applies to these machines.
+The same applies to these machines.
 There is a need for a properly trained hardware and software maintenance team, which nurtures them from time to time.
-It happens many times that the machines are installed and aren’t taken care which sometimes causes assembly line failure or reduce productivity and efficiency.
+It happens many times that the machines are installed and aren’t taken care which sometimes causes assembly line failure or reduces productivity and efficiency.

 The not so ugly:

 - Reduction in jobs: This can be said as the most adverse effect of automation.
 Since the industrial revolution, industries were becoming a job haven.
 It would employ workforces of thousands and thousands.
 Automation flipped this scenario and many started to lose out their jobs to these robots.
 Even today, there are many areas where people are losing out on jobs because these robots are replacing them.